 The enumerator capability provided by Java has its own set of vulnerabilities, discussed here.

-The enum type in Java comprises a set of named discrete constant values as in the example:
+Enums in Java can be done outside of a class or as part of a class.
+The outside of a class enum type in Java comprises a set of named discrete constant values as in the example:

 public enum Weekday {SUNDAY, MONDAY, TUESDAY, WEDNESDAY, THURSDAY, FRIDAY, SATURDAY};

 Each of the keywords must be unique.
 Enum constants are implicitly static and final and cannot be changed once created.

-The enum type in Java implicitly extends java.lang.Enum.enumn enum declaration is implicitly final, except if it contains at least one enum constant that has a class body.
+The basic enum type in Java does not contain any public fields or any methods that change state, so the basic enum is immutable and cannot be changed.

+Enums that are part of a class in Java implicitly extends java.lang.Enum.
+Java enums can thus have fields and methods.
 A more extensive example from the Java Joda.org date and time classes provides an illustration of the associated methods for an enum:

 public enum Month implements TemporalAccessor, TemporalAdjuster {